In Historic Move, Biden To Pick Native American Rep. Haaland As Interior Secretary

 Haaland has echoed Biden in saying that a transition to renewable energy is a job creator, which makes it a no-brainer during the economic uncertainty spurred by the ongoing coronavirus pandemic.

-She's also sponsored a bill in the House that would set a national goal of protecting 30% of U.S. lands and oceans by the year 2030, a plan that the Biden administration has adopted and made a priority for his environmental agenda.
+She's also sponsored a House bill that would set a national goal of protecting 30% of U.S. lands and oceans by 2030, a plan the Biden administration has adopted and made a priority for his environmental agenda.

 "That would protect our wildlife and boost the restoration economy," Haaland said, and "undo some of the damage that this Trump administration has done to our environment."